Quick links:Climate change mitigation City scale temperature forecasting LUCID

 The ADMS-Urban Temperature and Humidity model has been developed to assess, at user-defined spatial resolution, the variation of temperature over complex urban areas.
 The system consists of two components:

-In collaboration with CERC, researchers from The Bartlett (University College London) have used the ADMS Temperature and Humidity model during a study to assess the effectiveness of retrofitting green and cool roofs on reducing energy use within a typical office in central London (Virk et al., 2015).
-By using the microclimate model output from ADMS as input to a building thermal simulation model, they were able to show that green and cool roofs reduced annual energy use.
+In collaboration with CERC, researchers from The Bartlett (University College London) have used the ADMS-Urban Temperature and Humidity model during a study to assess the effectiveness of retrofitting green and cool roofs on reducing energy use within a typical office in central London (Virk et al., 2015).
+By using the microclimate model output from ADMS-Urban as input to a building thermal simulation model, they were able to show that green and cool roofs reduced annual energy use.
 The same group looked at the impact of retrofitting green and cool roofs on overheating within a naturally ventilated building (Virk et al., 2014).
 Both studies considered impacts for current and future climate scenarios.

 The Development of a Local Urban Climate Model and its Application to the Intelligent Design of Cities project (LUCID) was a 3-year research project investigating how cities may adapt to a changing climate.
 CERC worked on this project between 2007 and 2010, with partners in the academic sector (University College London, London School of Hygiene and Tropical Medicine, University of Reading and Brunel University) as well as other consultancies.